 On December 8, 2006, Norwegian Cruise Line (NCL) signed a lease renewal for its space in Airport Corporate Center, an office property located in Miami, Florida.
-In connection with this renewal, the Company committed to funding \$10.4 million of construction costs related to NCL's expansion and refurbishment of its space, to be paid in future periods, beginning in the first quarter of 2008.
-As of March 31, 2009, \$4.2 million of this commitment remained unfunded and was recorded in accounts payable and accrued expenses in the accompanying balance sheet.
+In connection with this renewal, the Company committed to fund \$10.4 million of construction costs related to NCL's expansion and refurbishment of its space, to be paid in future periods, beginning in the first quarter of 2008.
+As of June 30, 2009, \$3.6 million of this commitment remained unfunded and was recorded in accounts payable and accrued expenses in the accompanying balance sheet.

 On March 13, 2008, the Company acquired the Raytheon/DirecTV Buildings, a two-building office complex located in El Segundo, California.
 In connection with this acquisition, the Company assumed a commitment to fund \$11.5 million of construction costs to the Raytheon Corporation.
-As of March 31, 2009, \$8.0 million of this commitment remained unfunded and was recorded in accounts payable and accrued expenses in the accompanying balance sheet.
+As of June 30, 2009, \$8.0 million of this commitment remained unfunded and was recorded in accounts payable and accrued expenses in the accompanying balance sheet.
+The Company expects to fund the remaining balance of this commitment in the third quarter of 2009.